 Unfortunately, we are unable to offer childcare for guests.

 Are meals and snacks available for purchase on campus during Commencement Weekend?

 In addition to the complimentary post-Commencement luncheon on Sunday, May 21, Connecticut College Dining Services has set the following hours for other facilities: The Oasis Snack Shop, in the College Center at Crozier-Williams, will be open Saturday, May 20, from 9 a.m.–3 p.m.
 On Sunday, May 21, the Oasis will be open from 9 a.m.–3 p.m.
 Oasis Snack Shop accepts cash and credit cards.
 Harris Dining Hall will be open Saturday, May 20, for breakfast/lunch from 8:30 a.m.–2 p.m. and 4:30–6 p.m. with a modified dinner menu.
 Sunday, May 21, Harris will be open for breakfast from 8 am.–10:30 a.m. and offer a modified dinner menu from 4:30–6 p.m.
 Per person guest meal rates are: $6 breakfast, $8.25 lunch/modified dinner.
 Harris accepts cash payments only.

 What time do students need to move out of their residence halls?

-Please be aware that parking will be tight on campus during Commencement Weekend.
+Parking will be tight on campus during Commencement Weekend.
 Guests may park on campus in the south lot, the north lot and at the Athletic Center.
-While parking restrictions designating spaces for faculty, staff and students will not apply on Saturday, May 17 and Sunday, May 18, guests may not park in handicapped designated spots without appropriate vehicle tags.
+While parking restrictions designating spaces for faculty, staff and students will not apply on Saturday, May 20, and Sunday, May 21, guests may not park in handicapped designated spots without appropriate vehicle tags and should park legally according to posted signs.
 Families are strongly encouraged to carpool from their homes or hotels to reduce the number of cars to be parked on campus.